alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-kind-of-function-can-i-hand-over.md

 ## Current value is still a contract

 Sometimes the writer of the value is irrelevant.
 If I call a repository, I may simply want the current persisted data.
 If I call an API client, I may simply want the API response.
 If I call a configuration provider, I may simply want the current configuration.
-That is fine.
-Hiding those details is often the point of the abstraction.
+That is often the right abstraction.

 "Current value" is still a contract.
 It means the result may change between calls even when the explicit arguments stay the same.
 That may be fine for display code.
 It may be wrong for billing, auditing, replay, cache keys, signatures, policy comparison, deterministic tests, historical reports, or security decisions.

-Load-bearing hidden dataflow creates the risk.
+The risk is not abstraction by itself.
+The risk is load-bearing hidden dataflow in places that callers want to treat like calculations.

 ## Read the world at the edge; decide with values